xiongchiamiov/xiongchiamiov.github.com/_posts/2010-07-29-html-templating-in-ruby.md

 like this.
 I spent a while digging through the haml source before giving up in frustration.
 Seriously, guys.
 No.

 Ah, [liquid], my Smarty-like friend.
-Put the template back to HTML and through in a `puts Liquid::Template.parse(IO.read "funi.html").render('entries' => entries)`, and we're good to go.
+Put the template back to HTML and throw in a `puts Liquid::Template.parse(IO.read "funi.html").render('entries' => entries)`, and we're good to go.